postcss/postcss-simple-vars/README.md

 ## Interpolation

-There is special syntax if you want to use variable inside CSS word:
+There is special syntax if you want to use variable inside CSS words:

 ```css
 $prefix: my-company-widget